zenomt/webid-auth-protocol/README.md

      claim, is used to find the public key, and the `iss` **MUST** be the authorized OIDC issuer.

-  9. Determines the application identifier, which is the `redirect_uri` of the request if it was given, or of a likely redirect URI extracted from the `aud` claim of the `id_token` (for example, "the audience that looks like a URI"), or the `Origin` header from the original request (if saved with the `nonce`), or the `Origin` header of this request, or Unknown.
+  9. Determines the application identifier, which is the (likely) redirect URI extracted from the `aud` claim of the `id_token` (for example, "the audience that looks like a URI"), or Unknown.

 If the request is verified, the server issues an `access_token` valid for this protection space and for a limited time.
-The `access_token` **SHOULD** be translatable by a server for this protection space into at least the WebID and the application identifier, by whatever means is convenient (for example, by lookup in a database table, or by directly encoding in the access token).
+The `access_token` **SHOULD** be translatable by a server for this protection space into at least the WebID and the application identifier, by whatever means is convenient (for example, by lookup in a database, or by direct encoding in the access token).

 	HTTP/2 200
 	Content-type: application/json; charset=utf-8